Farrhouq/TiNotez/README.md

 # TiNotez - Organize and Find Your Text Files Easily

 Can't remember where you saved that text file?
 TiNotez is a Django application specialized to simplify the organization and retrieval of your text files.
-It provides a user-friendly interface for creating, editing, and managing your notes while offering unique features to enhance your productivity.
+It provides a user-friendly interface for creating, editing, and managing your while offering unique features to enhance your productivity.

 ## Key Features